-by Anne Trolard, Center Manager, Public Health Data & Training Center, Institute for Public Health
+Written by Anne Trolard, MPH, center manager of the Public Health Data & Training Center at the Institute for Public Health

 Sexual health is now a regional priority for St. Louis, as identified by the regional coalition, St. Louis Partnership for a Healthy Community.
 Rates of sexually transmitted infections (STIs) continue to increase in St. Louis as well as nationally, while public health funding continues to decline.

 Missouri’s congenital syphilis rates have increased 218 percent (from 2012-2018) and St. Louis experiences chronically high rates of gonorrhea and chlamydia.

 Addressing sexual health in our region will require a unified, coordinated, and collaborative approach.
 Washington University’s Institute for Public Health aims to play its part as a convener and supporter of research, dialogue, and planning.

 The Institute supports Dr. Hilary Reno as the lead for a provider-based coalition to lower the region’s STI rates through collaboration, education, and evidence-based practice.
 The St. Louis Sexually Transmitted Infection Regional Response (STIRR) Coalition also serves as the backbone for the Sexual Health Action Team for the St. Louis Partnership for a Healthy Community.